Young functions on varifolds. Part I. Functional analytic foundations: Introduction

 \begin{intro_definition}[see \ref{definition: Young function}] Suppose $X$ and $Y$ are locally compact Hausdorff spaces and $\mu$ is a Radon measure over $X$.
 By a \textit{$\mu$ Young function $f$ of type $Y$}, we mean a $\mu$ measurable $\mathbf{P}(Y)$-valued function $f$, where $\mathbf{P}(Y)$ denotes the space of probability Radon measures over $Y$ endowed with the initial topology induced from the maps $\nu \mapsto \textstyle\int k \ud \nu$ for $\nu \in \mathbf{P}(Y)$ corresponding to continuous functions $k: Y \to \mathbf{R}$ with compact support. \end{intro_definition}

-Every $\mu$ measurable $Y$-valued function $g$ gives rise to an associated $\mu$ Young function $f$ of type $Y$ such that $f(x) = \boldsymbol{\updelta}_{g(x)}$ for $x \in \domain g$, see \ref{remark: single-valued Young function}; furthermore, we readily check that the statement still holds if $g$ is a Lebesgue measurable $Q$-valued function by taking a measurable selection of $g$, see \ref{example: Almgren's Q-valued function}.
-Compared with the model case, Almgren's $Q$-valued functions, the values of Young functions can be diffuse; also, the numbers of values can vary from one point to another.
-Other examples of Young functions may be obtained from the Young measures generated by a sequence of functions in $\mathbf{L}_\infty(\mathscr{L}^m)$ and disintegration of measures on products (in particular, varifolds); the former example also justifies the name of Young functions, see \ref{remark: Young measures} and \ref{example: varifold disintegration}.
+Every $\mu$ measurable $Y$-valued function $g$ gives rise to an associated $\mu$ Young function $f$ of type $Y$ such that $f(x) = \boldsymbol{\updelta}_{g(x)}$ for $x \in \domain g$, see \ref{remark: single-valued Young function}; furthermore, we readily check that this statement still holds when $g$ is a Lebesgue measurable $Q$-valued function by taking a measurable selection of $g$, see \ref{example: Almgren's Q-valued function}.
+Compared with these examples, we emphasize that the values of Young functions can be diffuse; also, the number of values can vary from one point to another.
+Less trivial examples of Young functions can be obtained from the Young measures generated by a sequence of functions in $\mathbf{L}_\infty(\mathscr{L}^m)$ and from the disintegration of measures on products (for instance, the disintegration of varifolds); the first example also justifies the terminology of Young functions, see \ref{remark: Young measures} and \ref{example: varifold disintegration}.

-We define typical operations on the space of probability measures, such as pushforward, Cartesian product, and convolution, hence on the class of Young functions, see \ref{definition: pushforward of Young function}, \ref{definition: product of Young functions}, and \ref{definition: convolution of Young functions}, respectively.
-From the case that the Young functions are associated with $Y$-valued functions, we see these operations then correspond to the post-composition, join\footnote{Suppose $A$, $B$, and $C$ are sets and $f: A \to B$ and $g: A \to C$ are functions.
+To extend basic operations of single-valued functions to Young functions, we define typical operations on the space of probability measures, hence on the class of Young functions, such as pushforward, Cartesian product, and convolution, see \ref{definition: pushforward of Young function}, \ref{definition: product of Young functions}, and \ref{definition: convolution of Young functions}, respectively.
+When the Young functions are associated with $Y$-valued functions, these operations then correspond to the post-composition, join\footnote{Suppose $A$, $B$, and $C$ are sets and $f: A \to B$ and $g: A \to C$ are functions.
 By the join of $f$ and $g$, we mean the function $A \to B \times C$ given by $a \mapsto (f(a), g(a))$.}, and addition (provided $Y$ is a finite-dimensional Banach space) of $Y$-valued functions.
-Note that the notion of addition of multiple-valued functions is also new to the theory of $Q$-valued functions, but the addition of two $Q$-valued functions will be a $Q^2$-valued function, see \ref{remark: properties of convolution}\eqref{remark: properties of convolution3}.
+Note that the notion of addition for multiple-valued functions is also new to the theory of $Q$-valued functions, but the addition of two $Q$-valued functions will be a $Q^2$-valued function, see \ref{remark: properties of convolution}\eqref{remark: properties of convolution3}.